yichunzhao/OptimizerService/README.md

 # OptimizerService

 ## Problem
 The project is to build a Rest-API for solving knacksnack problem.
-The job is carried out in an asynchronouse communication.
+The job is carried out in an asynchronous communication.
 It means that a client may post its task in the sever, and get back its solution later on.

 ## Technique